 Additionally, another important question is why the Upshur County Sheriff’s Office charged Morehead alone for violating §3-8-11(c), when Khan also admittedly published posts distributing the defamatory website.
 Khan was only charged with the statute that was under question constitutionally.

 Furthermore, both of these violations were provided to the Upshur County Sheriff’s Department by the office of the Secretary of State, who assisted with the investigation along with their legal counsel.
-If neither of these state code violations were enforcible under the defamatory circumstances, why would the legal counsel for the West Virginia Secretary of State’s office provide these violations to the investigating officer as a criminal referral?
+If neither of these state code violations were enforceable under the defamatory circumstances, why would the legal counsel for the West Virginia Secretary of State’s office provide these violations to the investigating officer as a criminal referral?

 At the conclusion of the hearing of the State of West Virginia v.
 Michael Lee Morehead, Sheila’s husband, Ray Sines asked to address the Court prior to the adjournment.